- Cars near school video

 Crowland School went a bit further an created a very catchy song that highlights the messages very clearly - see them perform their song on YouTube (external link).

 The school travel plan (STARS) is a system allowing the school to plan and carry out activities to encourage a reduction in travelling by car to the school door.
+This year we are looking at all of the borough's schools in order to assess what improvements could be made.
+This includes the school's engagement with STARS and the impact a new traffic management scheme would have on the school, the area and the environment.

 When a school encourages active travel, the families and community benefit from safer school sites, reduced pollution around the school, improved fitness and health so it is an important factor in achieving Healthy Schools Accreditation.